RohinMahesh/databricks_production_ml_system/README.md

     - drift_detection.py

 ## Orchestration
-This ML system consists of various pipelines that are scheduled and orchestrated using Databricks Jobs.
+This ML system consists of various pipelines that are orchestrated using Databricks Jobs.
 For full control over your jobs, test converge, and CI/CD/CT, it is recommended to leverage Azure DevOps and the Databricks CLI.
+It is also recommended to utilize the GitHub Databricks integration for orchestration of the Databricks Jobs/Azure DevOps Pipelines.